Go back to the home page

 2. Competitive analysis

 By comparing Reddit to other popular platforms with similar features, we identified both unique features Reddit offers and potential additions it could adopt.
-Our analysis included three direct competitors—Quora, Stack Exchange, and X (Twitter)—as well as three indirect competitors—Discord, Tumblr, and TikTok.
-After the comparison, we gathered some takeaways, highlighting features Reddit could integrate and common usability issues from other platforms/apps to avoid.
+Our analysis included three direct competitors: Quora, Stack Exchange, and X (Twitter), and three indirect ones: Discord, Tumblr, and TikTok.
+The question: What does Reddit do well that others don't?
+And where are others doing it better?

 Full competitive analysis